-Viral messages warn that a directory of cell phone numbers is about to be published and users should dial 888-382-1222 to list mobile numbers with the Do Not Call Registry to prevent telemarketing calls.
+Viral messages warn that a directory of cell phone numbers is about to be published and instructs users to dial 888-382-1222 and list mobile numbers with the Do Not Call Registry to prevent telemarketing calls.

 Description: Online rumor

 As posted on Facebook, Dec.
 2, 2011:

 REMEMBER: Cell Phone Numbers Go Public this month.
 REMINDER... all cell phone numbers are being released to telemarketing companies and you will start to receive sales calls.
 YOU WILL BE CHARGED FOR THESE CALLS To prevent this, call the following number from your cell phone: 888-382-1222 .
 It is the National DO NOT CALL list It will only take a minute of your time.
 It blocks your number for five (5) years.
 You must call from the cell phone number you want to have blocked.
 You cannot call from a different phone number.
 HELP OTHERS BY PASSING THIS ON.
 It takes about 20 seconds!

 Email contributed by Wyonne M., Jan.
 9, 2009:

 Subject: Cell Phone Numbers

 Pass it along...

 REMEMBER: Cell Phone Numbers Go Public next month.